kevtimova/kevtimova.github.io/content/about.md

 title: "About Me"
 ---

 I earned my PhD from NYU's Center for Data Science, where I was advised by Yann LeCun.
-My research focuses on self-supervised learning methods for extracting meaningful data representations.
-In particular, I develop regularization techniques that prevent collapse during model training, ensuring that the learned representations remain informative and useful.
+My dissertation focused on self-supervised learning methods for extracting meaningful data representations.
+In particular, I developed regularization techniques that prevent representation collapse during training, ensuring that learned representations remain informative and useful.

-Beyond my doctoral work, I am excited about advancing modern AI, including large language models and multi-modal generative systems.
-Leveraging my research experience, I aim to evaluate and build more robust and scalable AI systems that generalize effectively across diverse tasks.
+I am now focused on applying this foundation to modern AI systems in industry.
+I'm particularly interested in large language models and multimodal generative systems, and in the practical challenges of making these models robust, scalable, and reliable in real-world settings.
+My goal is to contribute to the development and deployment of AI systems that generalize well beyond benchmarks and deliver practical value.